2019 Cornell Big Red football team

 The 2019 Cornell Big Red football team represented Cornell University in the 2019 NCAA Division I FCS football season as a member of the Ivy League.
 They were led by seventh-year head coach David Archer and played their home games at Schoellkopf Field.
 They finished the season 4–6 overall and 3–4 in Ivy League play to tie for fourth place.
 Cornell averaged 4,295 fans per game in 2019.

-Previous season

-The Big Red finished the 2018 season 3–7, 2–5 in Ivy League play to finish in seventh place.

 Preseason

 Preseason media poll

 The Ivy League released their preseason media poll on August 8, 2019.
 The Big Red were picked to finish in seventh place.